 - What quality level your supplier considers reasonable and has agreed to meet

 - Your inspection budget (lower AQLs typically require larger sample sizes and more time)

 - Your exit-factory date

 - The value of the goods in question (more expensive products tend to warrant lower AQLs)

-Although you might select what you perceive as a reasonable AQL to apply, that doesn’t mean a factory will feel the same way.
-Agreeing upon standards early is crucial when it comes to QC inspection.
-The factory may try to dispute the results of an inspection if there’s no prior agreement on an appropriate AQL (related: How AQL Sampling Affects Your Product Inspection Results).
+Although you might select what you perceive as a reasonable ANSI sampling plan, your supplier might not feel the same way.
+Agreeing upon quality standards early is crucial for QC inspection.
+The factory or vendor may try to dispute the results of an inspection without such prior agreement on an appropriate AQL (related: How AQL Sampling Affects Your Product Inspection Results).

 5. Acceptance points and rejection points

-Behind all of the numbers and letters on the AQL chart is statistical reasoning that ensures the sample size you inspect provides a reasonable representation of your order’s overall quality.
+Behind all the numbers and letters on the ANSI ASQ Z1.4 table is statistical reasoning that ensures the sample size you inspect provides a reasonable representation of your order’s overall quality.
 And one positive aspect of AQL is that you don’t have to understand technical details and complex formulas to be able to use it for sampling and inspection.

-Do you have questions about using the AQL table for inspection?
+Do you have questions about using the ANSI Z1.4 table for inspection?
 Let us know in the comments section below!